ARM Neoverse: Neoverse V2

+Neoverse V3

+Neoverse V3 (code named Poseidon) was teased by Arm alongside the V2 and E2 announcements.
+It is targeted for systems including DDR5, PCIe gen6, and CXL 3.0.
+The codename Poseidon was first used for the generation succeeding Zeus, now V1, and targeted for 2021 on a 5nm node.

 Neoverse N-Series

 The Neoverse N-Series processors are intended for core datacenter usage.

 Neoverse N1

 On February 20, 2019, Arm announced the Neoverse N1 microarchitecture (code named Ares) derived from the Cortex-A76 redesigned for infrastructure/server applications.
 The reference design supports up to 64 or 128 Neoverse N1 cores.

 Notable changes from the Cortex-A76: